Betty Boop and Felix by Walker Brothers

 Betty Boop and Felix

-Together with his brothers Brian, Neal and Morgan, he wrote and drew the 'Betty Boop and Felix' strip between 19 November 1984 and 31 January 1988 under the collective signature "the Walker brothers".
-Neal and Greg Walker were responsible for the strip's artwork.
+Under the collective signature "the Walker brothers", Greg Walker and his brothers Brian, Neal and Morgan produced the 'Betty Boop and Felix' strip between 19 November 1984 and 31 January 1988.
+While Brian and Morgan did the gag writing, Neal and Greg Walker were responsible for the strip's artwork.
 Based on an original idea by their father, the unusual newspaper comic starred both Max Fleischer's flapper girl Betty Boop and Pat Sullivan and Otto Messmer's 'Felix the Cat'.
 Walker came up with the idea after reading a book about the history of animation.
 He felt that Betty and Felix were such great graphic characters that they ought to be revived.
-The pair were also recast in different roles.
-Betty was now a housewife, while Felix became her pet.
-Much like Charles M. Schulz' 'Snoopy' and Jim Davis' 'Garfield', Felix never spoke, but communicated his lines through thought balloons.
+For the strip, the pair were recast in different roles.
+Betty was now a housewife, with Felix as her pet.
+Much like Charles M. Schulz's 'Snoopy' and Jim Davis' 'Garfield', Felix never spoke, but communicated his lines through thought balloons.
 'Betty Boop and Felix' was in some ways comparable to 'Sam's Strip' by Mort Walker and Jerry Dumas, in the sense that occasionally other well known animated characters had a cameo, like Fleischer's Koko the Clown and Jay Ward's Bullwinkle J. Moose.
-Ironically enough the Walker brothers didn't encounter any copyright issues with these characters, but after a while King Features discovered that they didn't own the rights to Felix!
-From that moment on the series became a vehicle for Betty alone.
+Ironically enough, the Walker brothers didn't encounter any copyright issues with these characters, but after a while King Features discovered that they didn't own the rights to Felix.
+From that moment on, Felix was dropped from the series, which became a vehicle for Betty alone until its cancellation in 1988.

 'Beetle Bailey' by Greg and Mort Walker (25 May 2003).